Tars0523/K-LD7-ROS/README.md

 # K-LD7-ROS

-0) clone at src directiory and follow the instruction

-1) catkin_make
+0) catkin_make

-2) source ./devel/setup.bash
+1) source ./devel/setup.bash

-3) rosrun KLD7 RadarPassing.py
+3) rosrun KLD7 RadarPassing.py (/*Publisher*/)
-% Publisher %

-4) rosrun KLD7 RadarStore.py
+4) rosrun KLD7 RadarStore.py (/*Subscribe*/)
-% Subcriber , maybe no need to %

-5) rqt_graph
-% for check %
+Code for using K-LD7 radar sensors in ROS1.
+The final goal is to build a point cloud.